mevdschee/php-crud-api/README.md

 This also applies when creating or modifying JSON string fields (also when using batch operations).

-NB: JSON string fields cannot be partially updated.
+Note that JSON string fields cannot be partially updated.

 ### XML middleware